AliPhaeez/Kanban-Board/README.md

 # Kanban-Board
+ basic web app to tarck your daily tasks

 # local developement Run
 type in terminal/shell python app.py it will start the local server or can click on run button after selecting the app.py folder